 Know that results take time

 Be patient.
-Go into muscle supplementation with realistic expectations and keep your pet’s food, supplement, and exercise routine and steady.
-As long as you stay the course, you're likely to start seeing results within a few months.
+Go into muscle supplementation with realistic expectations and steady your pet’s food, supplement, and exercise routine.

 READ NEXT: The Best Dog Foods for Pit Bulls to Gain Muscle